Digital Government Society: Board of directors

+The past board members are listed here.

-The board members are listed here.
+The current board members from 24-25 are listed here.

 The board members are responsible for holding monthly meetings to discuss all aspects of the DGS activities and the community building efforts.
 The DGS operates with the standing committees, including membership committee, annual conference organization committee, award committee, liaison committee, communications committee, etc. as well as ad-hoc committees.
 Each committee consists of a committee chair and several volunteer committee members.

 Activities

 Every year, the DGS hosts "dg.o conference", the International Conference on Digital Government Research, which is a premier venue for the digital government research community.
 Current and previous conferences include: